open-source-labs/Reactime/src/DEVELOPER_README.md

 ## Testing

-With reactime V25, an significant effort was made to update and address the various Jest testing issues.
-We managed to go from about 20% test passing to more than 85% of test passing but more work remains to be done.
-Future itterators are invited to are invited to have a closer look and continue to update and improve the library to (hopefully) a 100% passing state.
+With reactime V25, a significant effort was made to update and address the various Jest testing issues.
+We managed to go from about 20% tests passing to more than 85% passing but more work remains to be done.
+Future itterators are invited to have a closer look and continue to update and improve the library to (hopefully) a 100% passing state.

 In addition, while our current test coverage provides a sturdy base, the application can benefit from deeper exploration into critical user paths and broadening end-to-end testing scenarios.
 Embracing automation and periodic reviews can further ensure consistent quality and robustness in the face of evolving requirements. -->